 - Excessive hygiene (douches, irritating soaps)

-- Intensive sport activities causing excess perspiration
+- Intensive sports activities causing excess perspiration

 - Swimming in chlorinated pools